Here's to your health!

 Drinking green tea is reputed to be helpful for cancer, rheumatoid arthritis, high cholesterol levels, cardiovascular disease, infection, and impaired immune function.

-Rooibos tea contains no colors, additives or preservatives, making it a natural beverage.
+Rooibos "tea" contains no colors, additives or preservatives,and is naturally caffeine free, making it a natural beverage.

 Additional Tea Questions

-When finished watching the leaves dance and enjoying your cup of tea, another added benefit to loose leaf brewing is that you can empty the leaves on your favorite plant, well don't just dump them over the plant.
-Actually adding the leaves to the soil makes a great compost and the aroma of the flavoring will stay around a bit.
+When finished watching the leaves dance, and enjoying your cup of tea, another added benefit to loose leaf brewing is that you can empty the leaves on your favorite plant; well don't just dump them on top of the plant-that will make them look pretty ugly.
+Add the leaves to the soil; makes a great compost and the aroma of the flavoring will stick around a bit.

-I think it's fair to say that most Westerners (us here in the States) have grown accustomed to the convenience of reaching into the cupboard and plopping a tea bag in a cup and nuking it to perfection.
+I think it's fair to say that most Westerners (here in the States) have grown accustomed to the convenience of reaching into the cupboard and plopping a tea bag in a cup and nuking it to perfection.
 Part of Design a Tea's mission is to educate the consumer regarding the major difference between loose and bagged teas.
-We realize there will be a curve for this to happen.
-So if you order bagged tea from us, we'll pack the appropriate amount of tea bags in the packaging.
-You'll notice that these tea bags are much larger than the store bought ones, allowing the leaves room for that dance I keep referring to.
-Just place a tea spoon full of tea in the bag and drape it over the side of the cup.
-When done steeping, just toss the bag in the garbage.
+And we don't want to just offer you loose teas.
+There is that convenience factor to enjoying a cup of tea on the go.

 What are the health benefits of tea?